johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Example: The American experiment.
 Country far from perfect when started (deeply flawed) with time the notion of citizen improved/expanded to be "more perfect".

 - Anti-fragility:
-Something is fragile if it easly breaks, robust if it does not break understress, and anti-fragile if it gets stronger or improves understress.
+Something is fragile if it easily breaks, robust if it does not break under stress, and anti-fragile if it gets stronger or improves under stress.
-Lots of stoic thoughts about how to improve understress.
+Lots of stoic thoughts about how to improve under stress.
 Important to be able to try many low cost experiments and iterate.
 Think about what makes you anti-fragile. and where and how you can fail.
-How can you optimize worse case scenerios?
+How can you optimize worse case scenarios?

+- Law of diminishing returns
+   - Example of 80/20
+   - Get the low hanging fruit
+   - Acquire breath of knowledge at the 80/20 level.
+   - Then choose what long sloughs to fith.

 # Do not let your happiness (well-being) depend on things you cannot control